NativeScript/docs-v7/getting-started/chapter-6.md

 <div class="exercise-end"></div>

 This code probably looks fairly familiar by now.
 You're again calling the fetch module's `fetch()` method, this time specifying a `method` of `"DELETE"` to delete a grocery from the backend.
-You again return a `Promise` so the calling function has the opportunity to handle successful and unsuccessful calls.
+You again return a `Promise` so the calling function can handle successful and unsuccessful calls.
 Note again the power of using the MVVM approach for building your app.
 To update the grocery list UI, all you have to do is remove the item from the ObservableArray (`viewModel.splice(index, 1)`), and let the list's presentation take care of itself.

 If you run your app on Android you should be able to delete items from the list.